 Applying for permanent residency

-- a 491 Skilled State Sponsored or Family Sponsored visa.
+- 491 Skilled State Sponsored or Family Sponsored Visa.

 If you are in Australia and you are thinking to stay longer you can check our ultimate guide to extend your student visa, here.